 The Chase Sapphire Preferred® Card is one of the overall best credit cards, and can also be very rewarding if you fly with Air Canada –- or any other airline for that matter.
-The card awards Ultimate Reward (UR) 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide.
+The card awards Ultimate Reward (UR) 5x on travel purchased through Chase Ultimate Rewards®, 3x on dining and 2x on all other travel purchases.
 The points can be transferred to one of Chase's hotel and airline partners at a 1:1 ratio.
 The list includes airlines belonging to all three of the major airline alliances, including Air Canada.

-Another major selling point of the Chase Sapphire Preferred® Card is its generous welcome bonus.
-Users can Earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $1,000 when you redeem through Chase Ultimate Rewards®.
-Plus earn a $50 statement credit towards grocery store purchases within your first year of account opening.
+Another major selling point of the Chase Sapphire Preferred® Card is its generous welcome bonus: Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $750 when you redeem through Chase Ultimate Rewards®.

 TD Aeroplan Visa Signature® vs Capital One Venture Rewards Credit Card

 When it comes to flexible travel credit cards, the Capital One Venture Rewards Credit Card is king.
-The card provides users with 2 Miles per dollar on every purchase, every day If your budget leans heavily towards things that aren't airfare, hotels, or dining, this card might be your best bet.
+The card provides users with 2 Miles per dollar on every purchase, every day; 5 Miles on hotels and rental cars booked through Capital One Travel; 5 Miles per dollar when you book on Turo, the world’s largest car sharing marketplace, through May 16, 2023.
+If your budget leans heavily towards things that aren't airfare, hotels, or dining, this card might be your best bet.
 The reward miles you earn through the card can be redeemed as statement credit against your bill.
 That means if you charge a Air Canada ticket using this card, you can expect to get a 2% rewards rate on it – versus the 3.6% you'd get with the Aeroplan credit cards.
 While the latter offers a better rate, you would not be able to use the rewards until you redeem them for a flight.
 With the Capital One Venture Rewards Credit Card, the miles you earn can be redeemed against all sorts of travel purchases you charged to it.